riczescaran/qmk-crkbd/README.md

 ![Demo Underglow](demo/underglow.gif)

-*The demo above shows the RGB underglow changing colors when switching between layers - from white (BASE) to orange (NUMS) to red (MEDIA), providing visual feedback for the current active layer.*
+*The demo above shows the RGB underglow changing colors when switching between layers - from white (BASE) to orange (NUMS) to blue (SYSTEM), providing visual feedback for the current active layer.*

 ## Encoder Configuration